In Rust, we begin functions using fn.

 What if you add a semicolon to the last expression?

-If you add a semicolon to the end of a function's last expression, it makes the function return ()
+If you add a semicolon to the end of a function's last expression, it makes the function return ().
+If the function signature specifies a different return type, you'll encounter a compile-time error.

 For instance: